Khalaj people: Etymology

 Turkologist Yury Zuev stated that *Qalaç resulted from *Halaç, owing to the sound-change of prothetic *h- to *q-, typical in many medieval Turkic dialects, and traced Halaçs etymology back to ala, alač, alaça "motley, piebald".

 However, according to historian V. Minorsky, the ancient Turkic form of the name was indeed Qalaj (or Qalaç), but the Turkic /q/ changed to /x/ in Arabic sources (Qalaj > Xalaj).
-Minorsky added: "Qalaj could have a parallel form *Ğalaj."
-This word yielded Ğəljī in Pashto, which was used for the Pashtun Ghilji tribe centered around Ghazni and Qalati Ghilji.

 Origin

 Following al-Khwarizmi, Josef Markwart claimed the Khalaj to be remnants of the Hephthalite confederacy.
-The Hephthalites may have been Indo-Iranian, although the view that they were of Turkic Gaoju origin "seems to be most prominent at present".
-The Khalaj may originally have been Turkic-speaking and only federated with Iranian Pashto-speaking tribes in Medieval times.
+The Hephthalites may have been Indo-Iranian, although there is also the view that they were of Turkic Gaoju origin. according to André Wink, the Khalaj were the remnants of Indo-European and Iranic nomads; the Kushans, Sakas and Hephthalites who became Turkicized and later merged with the Afghans. according to David Bivar, The Khalaj may originally have been Turkic-speaking and only federated with Iranian-speaking tribes in medieval times.

 However, according to linguist Sims-Williams, archaeological documents do not support the suggestion that the Khalaj were the successors of the Hephthalites, while according to historian V. Minorsky, the Khalaj were "perhaps only politically associated with the Hephthalites."

 The Khalaj might have later been incorporated into the Western Turkic khaganate, as Hèluóshī (賀羅施), mentioned besides Türgesh (Tūqíshī 突騎施), before regaining independence after the collapses of the Western Turkic and the Türgesh khaganates.
 Groups of the Khalaj people migrated into Persia beginning with the invasions of the Seljuq Turks, during the 11th century.
 From there, a branch of them migrated to the Azerbaijan region, where they supposedly picked up greater Oghuz influence in their language.
 However, the Khalaj are very few among Iranian Azerbaijanis today.
 Sometime shortly prior to the time of Timur (1336-1405), a branch of Khalaj migrated to the area southwest of Saveh in the Markazi Province, which is where a large branch of the Khalaj are located today.
 However, today, the Khalaj people also identify as Persians despite still speaking their local Turkic language.
-This is due to undergoing processes of Persianization starting in the mid 20th century.
+This is due to undergoing processes of Persianization and forceful assimilation starting in the mid 20th century.